 05.03 Initial Inspections.

-Initial inspections of a new license shall be announced and completed within 12 months of the date the new license was issued.
+Initial inspections of a new license shall be announced and normally completed within 12 months of the date the new license was issued; however, as described below, if the licensee does not yet possess licensed materials or has not yet performed any principal activities, the initial inspection may be rescheduled to within 18 months of license issuance.

-, the inspector should determine if licensed material or .
-If the licensee possesse licensed materials or performed, then the inspector should conduct an inspection in accordance with Section 05.01 and other applicable guidance.
+Scheduling initial inspections.
+Contact the licensee to schedule and announce the initial inspection.
+During the contact, the inspector should determine if the licensee possesses licensed material or has performed any principal activities.
+If the licensee possesses licensed materials or has performed principal activities, then the inspector should conduct an inspection in accordance with Section 05.01 and other applicable guidance.

-If it is determined that the licensee not possess licensed material or performed, the inspector should:
+If it is determined that the licensee does not possess licensed material or has not performed principal activities, the inspector should:

-1. Determine the licensee's plans for future possession of licensed material or plans to perform.
+1. Determine the licensee's plans for future possession of licensed material or plans to perform principal activities.

 2. Use this opportunity to discuss the license and applicable regulations with the licensee.
-The inspector should discuss unique license conditions
+The inspector should discuss any unique license conditions and give the licensee an opportunity to ask any regulatory questions.

-3. the licensee notify the NRC the receipt of licensed material or initiation of.
+3. Remind the licensee to notify the NRC within 30 days after the receipt of licensed material or initiation of principal activities, as required by license condition.

-4. Document the .
-The should include the licensee's plans for future possession of material or plans to perform.
+4. Document the contact and enter the record into the docket file.
+The conversation record should include the licensee's plans for future possession of material or plans to perform principal activities.